MQCybersec/mqcybersec-website/src/content/writeups/24-downunder-bridgetlives.md

 ---
 title: "Bridget Lives"
 description: "After dropping numerous 0days last year Bridget has flown the coop.
 This is the last picture she posted before going dark.
-Where was this photo taken from?
-NOTE: Flag is case-insensitive and requires placing inside 'DUCTF{}'! e.g. 'DUCTF{name_of_building}'"
+Where was this photo taken from?\nNOTE: Flag is case-insensitive and requires placing inside `DUCTF{}`! e.g. `DUCTF{name_of_building}`"
 pubDate: 2024-07-10
 ctf: "DownUnderCTF 2024"
 category: "osint"